-The first step to applying for a week at Lost Lake Scout Camp is to collect the information needed for each participant coming to camp.
-This includes name, age, gender, t-shirt size, allergies, food restrictions and emergency contact information.
+The first step to applying for a week at Lost Lake Scout Camp is to collect the information needed for each participant which includes name, age, gender, t-shirt size, allergies, food restrictions and emergency contact information.
 Next you will go to https://scoutingevent.com/696-ScoutsBSAResident and fill out the online registration form.
-If you need assistance during this process, please contact the Scout office.
-You may request a certain campsite, but this does not guarantee you will get this campsite.
-We will assign campsites by the size of the troops and how early we get the reservation.
+If you need assistance, please contact the Scout office.
+You may request a campsite, but we will assign campsites by the size of the troops and how early we get the reservation.
 All fees must be submitted by the troop.

 Midnight Sun Council Troops

-Early Bird Rate Regular Rate New Scouts
+a an a sa a sa Early Bird Rate Regular Rate New Scouts

-Price \$390 \$450 \$390
+Price \$425 \$475 \$425

-FOS Discount \$370 \$430 \$370
+FOS Discount \$400 \$450 \$400

-Out of Council Troops
+Out of Council T roops

-Early Bird Rate \$410
+Early Bird Rate \$450

-Regular Rate \$470
+Regular Rate \$500